 Less than 1% of global fresh water is available for human use and, of this 1%, over 97% of the available fresh water resources are found as groundwater.

 Groundwater is an important resource in the Sydney Region.
 It provides continued existence to various economic and social activities in the region as well as being essential for the preservation of local waterways, estuarine and wetland ecosystems which provide valuable natural habitats for flora and fauna.
 In some instances groundwater may also be used for domestic and commercial uses.
-All users of groundwater in NSW require a licence from NSW Natural Resources.
+All users of groundwater in NSW require a licence from the Office of Environment and Heritage.

 Using Groundwater in Willoughby